80 million years BCE - Manitoba is covered by a shallow sea - the Western Interior Seaway.

 Gain a better understanding of the history of Manitoba by visiting one of our many museums, each with its own area of expertise and focus.

 1670 - King Charles II of England grants sovereignty over a large part of the continent to "the Governor & Company. of Adventurers of England Trading into Hudsons Bay" or the Hudson Bay Company.
 The Hudson Bay Company and the French North West Company both sought for supremacy in the lucrative fur trade throughout the 1700s into the late 1800s.
-Relationships with Indigenous people were key to the fur trade's success.
+Relationships with Indigenous peoples were key to the fur trade's success.

 1700s - The descendants of French and Scottish fur traders and Anishinaabe and Ininew women lead to birth of the Métis, with their own language, culture and nationhood.